Philinopsis ctenophoraphaga Gosliner, 2011

 - 28.0℃

-The general body color of the living animal is light pinkish to maroon red.
-The pigment is a darker red on the anterior portion of the head, along the parapodial margins and along the elongated appendage on the posterior end of the cephalic shield.
-The entire dorsal and lateral surfaces of the body are ornamented with scattered opaque white spots that are surrounded by a faint halo of lighter pigment.
-Living animals are elongate (18–40 mm long), and wide (6–15 mm).
-The anterior end of the cephalic shield is slightly trilobate.
-The cephalic shield is roughly rectangular and terminates posteriorly into an elongate triangular appendage that is held upright when the animal is actively crawling (Gosliner et al. 2008, top figure).
-The posterior shield is slightly rounded anteriorly and terminates in a bilobed pair of extensions that are relatively short, forming a skirt around the edge of the mantle.
+A head-shield slug 18–40 mm long and 6–15 mm wide.
+The general body colour is light pinkish to maroon red, with darker red pigment on the anterior portion of the head, along the parapodial margins, and along the elongate appendage on the posterior end of the cephalic shield.
+The entire dorsal and lateral surfaces are ornamented with scattered opaque white spots, each surrounded by a faint halo of lighter pigment.The anterior end of the cephalic shield is slightly trilobate, and terminates posteriorly in an elongate triangular appendage that is held upright when the animal is actively crawling.
+The posterior shield is slightly rounded anteriorly and ends in a bilobed pair of relatively short posterior extensions, forming a skirt around the edge of the mantle.
 The parapodia are relatively short, leaving most of the cephalic and posterior shields visible.
-The gill is simply plicate consisting of 10 primary folds and is situated on the right posterior side of the animal.DISTRIBUTION
+The gill is simply plicate with 10 primary folds and is situated on the right posterior side.
+The penis is simple and devoid of any armature.
+The buccal mass is large and bulbous but only weakly muscularized, lacking the thick muscle layer found in most aglajids — apparently an adaptation for feeding on soft, benthic ctenophores rather than more solid molluscan prey.